 - We all wish for not encountering any issues but, sadly, sometimes they happen.
 Check our great Windows 10 errors hub for fixes.

-PuTTy being a free and open source terminal application allows system administrator to login to remote server over SSH.
+PuTTy is a free and open-source terminal application that allows the system administrator to log in to a remote server over SSH.
 This small yet highly stable application is also used to transfer files securely via SCP and SFTP.

 The error “Network error: connection refused” is one of the common PuTTY related errors that you may face while working with Putty.
-The error pops-up when you try to connect to a remote server for the first time or 100th time.
+The error pops up when you try to connect to a remote server for the first time or the 100th time.

-I have had my fare of share of problems with PuTTy, but most of the time the errors are caused by small but not so obvious issues.
+I have had my fair share of problems with PuTTy, but most of the time the errors are caused by small but not so obvious issues.

 What causes Network error: Connection Refused errors?

 The error can occur due to several reasons.
 Some of them are listed below.

 - The users may encounter “Network error: connection refused” error:

 - If the application tries to access the services not offered/supported by the server